mateodelnorte/meta/README.md

 # getting started

-## installing
+## Install

 `npm i -g meta` will install a `meta` command on your system.

-### initializing
+### Initialize

 To create a new meta project:

 1. create a new directory for your meta project `mkdir my-meta-repo`
 2. initialize a new git repository in your new dir: `cd my-meta-repo && git init`
 3. initialize your new repository as a meta repo: `meta init`

-meta will have created a .meta file to hold references to any child repositories you add.
+    1. meta will have created a .meta file to hold references to any child repositories you add.

- 4.
+4. either create a new project, or import an existing one.
-    (a) to create a new project, use `meta project create [folder] [repo url]` (b) to import an existing project, use `meta project import [folder] [repo url]`
+    1. to create a new project, use `meta project create [folder] [repo url]`
+    2. to import an existing project, use `meta project import [folder] [repo url]`

 for each project added, meta will update your .gitignore file and the .meta file with references to the new child repo